Read Reviews

 Did you find this review helpful?

-• It's lightweight and easy to move from room to room
+- Lightweight and the carry handle at the top means it’s easy to move from room to room

 Did you find this review helpful?